Super League: Criticism

 Since its formation in 1996 only five teams have won the Super League, Bradford, Leeds, St. Helens, Wigan and Hull Kingston Rovers.
 Also, only ten teams have taken part in the Grand Final, Hull FC, Castleford Tigers, Warrington Wolves, Salford Red Devils,and Catalans Dragons being the other five.
-Eight teams have been the league leaders, however only one of these Huddersfield Giants in 2013, has yet to appear in a Grand Final, meaning that only nine different teams in total have been involved in the grand final or topped the regular season table, however, 23 teams have taken part in Super League since its inception.
+Nine teams have been the league leaders, however only one of these Huddersfield Giants in 2013, has yet to appear in a Grand Final, meaning that only eleven different teams in total have been involved in the grand final or topped the regular season table, however, 25 teams have taken part in Super League since its inception.
 The last grand final to feature two sides other than Wigan, Leeds, St Helens or Bradford occurred in 1991 when Hull F.C. defeated Widnes 14–4 in the premiership final.
 This had led to the criticism that Super League is effectively uncompetitive, by perpetuating success in the hands of a small number of wealthy clubs.